Kettering Town F.C.: History

 In 1975 Northern Irish international Derek Dougan was appointed player-manager and business manager.
 He negotiated a four figure shirt sponsorship with Kettering Tyres, which was the first such deal in England.
-After its use in the Southern League Premier Division match against Bath City on 24 January 1976 the FA demanded that the club remove the sponsor's logo threatening a fine of £1000, and were not impressed when Dougan initially attempted to circumvent the FA's demands by shortening the branding 'Kettering Tyres' to simply 'Kettering T'.
+After its use in the Southern League Premier Division match against Bath City on 24 January 1976 the FA demanded that the club remove the sponsor's logo threatening a fine of £1000, and were not impressed when Dougan initially attempted to circumvent the FA's demands by shortening the branding 'Kettering Tyres' to simply 'Kettering T', claiming the T stood for "Town".
 The logo was removed, though in June 1977 the FA decreed that a 2.5 square inch logo would be permitted in the future provided it was not "detrimental to the image of the game".

 In 1976–77 Kettering reached the third round of the FA Cup again, beating Football League club Oxford United in the first round and non-League Tooting & Mitcham in the second round, before losing 3–2 at home to Colchester United in the third.
 The following season saw them reach the final of the FA Trophy, where they lost 2–0 to Stafford Rangers at Wembley.
 The club applied for the final time in 1979 after finishing as runners-up in the Southern League's Premier Division, by which time only two non-League clubs were allowed to enter the ballot, but they finished last behind Northern Premier League runners-up Altrincham.
 In 1979 the club were founder members of the Alliance Premier League, a single national division at the top of the non-League pyramid.
 They were runners-up in 1980–81 and again in 1988–89, a season which saw them reach the fourth round of the FA Cup; after beating Dartford in the first round, they defeated Football League opposition Bristol Rovers in the second round and Halifax Town in the third, before losing 2–1 at First Division Charlton Athletic in the fourth round.